nicolasbock/filechooser/docs/design_goals.rst

     - Adding image folders needs to be possible
     - Remember past choices so that files will not reappear within a configurable time window

+      One should be able to choose how frequently a file is allowed to re-appear.
+For instance, it should be possible to specify that all files have to be chosen before a file becomes eligible again for choosing.

+      - Add database of files for metadata
+      - Choose only files that are eligible
+      - Add new files to database
+      - Remove deleted files from database
+      - Detect file renames? (maybe through inode)